FrancisVila/MFT_convert/content/en/docs/TransferCFT/reporting/edge_agent.md

 #### On the Sentinel server

-1. On Sentinel, copy the `XFBCFTInfo `and `XFBTransfer` Tracked Object files from the` <Transfer_CFT_install_dir>/home/extra/sentinel` to `<Sentinel_install_dir>/broadcast/commit/trackingobject `folder.
+1. On Sentinel, copy the XFBCFTInfo and XFBTransfer Tracked Object files from the` <Transfer_CFT_install_dir>/home/extra/sentinel` to &lt;Sentinel\_install\_dir>/broadcast/commit/trackingobject folder.
     If the Tracked Objects folder does not exist, you must create it.
 1. Restart Sentinel.

 #### On the Event Router

 When you are using the Event Router to send both usage tracking to the Edge Agent and monitoring to Sentinel, you must customize the Event Router.
-In the following configuration steps, `XFBTransfer `and `CycleLink `are sent to both the Edge Agent and Sentinel.
-However, `XFBCFTInfo `and `STXFBINFO `are only sent to the Edge Agent.
+In the following configuration steps, XFBTransfer and `CycleLink `are sent to both the Edge Agent and Sentinel.
+However, XFBCFTInfo and `STXFBINFO `are only sent to the Edge Agent.

 > **Note**
 >
 > The default target is called SENTINEL in the steps below.

-1. Access the `<install_dir>/SentinelEventRouter/conf `directory.
+1. Access the &lt;install\_dir>/SentinelEventRouter/conf directory.
-1. Edit the `target.xml` file to route the usage information to Sentinel and the Edge Agent (`EDGEAGENT`).
+1. Edit the target.xml file to route the usage information to Sentinel and the Edge Agent (EDGEAGENT).
     1. Add the Edge Agent as a new target.
     2.  ```
         <Target name="EDGEAGENT" defaultXntf="no" defaultXml="no">